DistributedProofreaders/ppwb/README.md

 Ensure that the web server can access the virtualenv. virtualenvs created in `~/.local` may need to have the permissions updated (o+x) to allow the web server sufficient permissions.

+## Using Docker for development / testing

+For convenience, you can run ppwb, ppcomp, pphtml, and pptext in a container.
+The included Docker Compose configuration will run a PPWB instance on localhost, using the code on your computer (outside the container) mounted into the container.

+See the above instructions about installing ppcomp, pptext, pphtml under the "bin" directory.
+Depending what you're working on, you can clone the repository URLs above, or substitute your own forked URLs.

+Once they're in place, build the image:

+    docker compose build

+And then bring up the service:

+    # add -d if you prefer to run in the background
+    docker compose up

+Visit http://localhost:8080 in your browser.
+(The port can be changed by editing docker-compose.yml, if necessary.)

+### When changes take effect in Docker

+Changes in pphtml and ppcomp should go live as soon as you save the file.

+Changing code from the ppwb project itself will require a rebuild of the image (and a restart of the service).
+This includes ppsmq.

+Changing the Go code for pptext will take effect with a restart of the service (no rebuild of Docker required).
+The startup sequence rebuilds pptext.